 Online printable coupons from MySavings.com are available to print from your computer, laptop, tablet or mobile phone.
 Each device is permitted two prints of each coupon.
 New coupons are added daily and coupons reset every month.

 Newspaper coupons usually come in the Sunday newspaper.
-Red Plum, Smart Source and Proctor & Gamble are the most common coupon inserts from the Sunday newspaper.
-The amount of newspaper coupons varies by week and region.
+Red Plum, Smart Source, and Proctor & Gamble are the most common coupon inserts from the Sunday newspaper.
+A number of newspaper coupons vary by week and region.

 Store coupons are found in-store and are sometimes mailed to you directly.
 Most stores have a small newsstand at the entrance which will have the store's weekly ad and possibly store coupons.
 Check Customer Service if you cannot locate your store's coupons.
 Additionally, check to see if your store has an app.
 There might be digital coupons available.